thuleqaid/boost_study/template-noboost/README.txt

 Cxx Project Template
 1. Architecture
    Executable file is consists of main.cpp and library files(one for each folder in modules folder).
-2. How to add one module
+2. How to add one module/submodules
-   Make a copy of folder in modules folder. modules/xxx/inc: in-module header files modules/xxx/src: module source files include/xxx:     cross-module header files
+   python cpptmpl.py ModuleName ModuleNameAbbrev SubModuleName SubModuleName ...
 3. Google Libraries
    https://github.com/google/googletest
    https://github.com/google/glog